HOME—US Scouting—Scouting America (BSA)

 GIRLS

 Although girls and young women were admitted to the high school & college aged Exploring (now Venturing) program in 1971, BSA fought in court for many years to prevent girls from joining Cub Scout packs or Scout troops.
 Finally in 2018, BSA opened Cub Scout packs to girls, and in 2019 opened Scout troops to girls.
 Also in 2019, BSA allowed girls to earn Eagle Scout for the first time (including girls in Scout troops, Sea Scout ships, and Venturing crews)[more on the BSA in general and girls in its programs].
-Today, all programs for girls and boys are identical, though younger-age programs separate the girls and boys, and only the high school & college age Sea Scouts and Venturers are truly coed.
+Today, all programs for girls and boys are identical, though there are still some "separate but equal" restrictions in the younger-age programs.
 Brief timeline:

 The BSA's admission of girls from Kindergarten through adulthood has, not surprisingly, highly offended the Girl Scouts of the USA, which would like to have exclusive rights to Scouting-type programs for girls.
 But BSA and GSUSA programs are dramatically different, hence girls who might prefer one program would not likely be happy with the other program.